Allyship on Turtle Island

 To Indigenous, First Nations, Métis, Inuit, & Native Peoples

-As an Indigenous woman from the Muisca people in Boyaca, Colombia, I have done a lot of work to peel back layers of assimilation and learn how to behave according to Indigenous values since I was not raised on my land or amongst my people.
+As an Indigenous woman from the Muisca people in Boyacá, Colombia, I have done a lot of work to peel back layers of assimilation and learn how to behave according to Indigenous values since I was not raised on my land or amongst my people.
 I have been doing coming home work under the supervision of Native elders and Indigenous mentors for the past 10 years.

-• 2 Hour Key Note Presentation/Workshop
+2 Hour Key Note Presentation/Workshop (Zoom or In Person)

-• Extended Learning Communities
+Extended Learning Communities (Ongoing, online)

 For Libraries and Community Organizations: A 1.5 Hour Workshop